 Push the needle straight onto the pen.
-Turn until it is on tight.
+Turn until it is D on tight.
 Pull off the outer needle cap and keep it for later.
-You will need it after the injection, to safely remove the needle from the pen.
+You E will need it after the injection, to safely remove the needle from the pen.
 Pull off the inner needle cap and throw it away.
 If you try to put it back on, you may accidentally stick yourself with the needle.
 A drop of solution may appear at the needle tip.
 This is normal, but you must still check the flow, if you use a new pen for the first time.
 See step 2 'Check the flow'.
+Do not attach a new needle to your pen until you are ready to take your injection.
 Always use a new needle for each injection.